JNRowe/vim-configs/localcfg/autocmd.rst

 .. note::

-    Shelling out to :command:`chmod` is a lazy way to support the user’s :manpage:`umask(2)` setting without having to resort to craziness with ``getfperm()`` and ``setfperm()``
+    This shells out to :command:`chmod` as a lazy way to avoid craziness with ``getfperm()`` and ``setfperm()``

 Jump to the last known cursor position if possible::